 Have we mentioned Aussies have a lot of energy?!
 These busy dogs need access to space for exercise, and they’re right at home on a ranch.
 But that doesn’t mean they have to live on a farm.
 In fact, many Aussies happily live in city apartments so long as they have plenty of enrichment like puzzle feeders, games, and access to outdoor space to run around.

-Australian shepherds are a hardy breed, and generally stay pretty healthy.
+Australian Shepherds are a hardy breed, and generally stay pretty healthy.
 However, there are some health problems more common to Aussies.
 They can be prone to hip dysplasia, a genetic malformation of the hip socket that leads to inflammation and arthritis.
 Aussies can also develop eye problems, including cataracts, and may be more prone to epilepsy.
 In general, preventative veterinary care, a high-quality diet, and regular exercise will help keep your Aussie healthy.
 The AKC recommends annual hip, elbow, and eye evaluations, as well as regular ear checks and teeth cleanings.
-A healthy Australian shepherd will typically live for 12-15 years.
+A healthy Australian Shepherd will typically live for 12-15 years.
+Many pet parents opt for pet health insurance, just in case.

 Australian Shepherd Rescues